Courses

 Description

-This presentation covers the history of Seattle from 1897 to the present, through the lens of its parks and boulevards.
-We discuss the design principles of the Olmsted’s firm, and their philosophy that open space should be for all people, not just the wealthy.
+This talk covers the history of Seattle from 1897 to the present, through the lens of its parks and boulevards.
+We discuss the design principles of the Olmsted firm, and their philosophy that open space should be for all people, not just the wealthy.
+We also virtually visit historic parks in West Seattle such as Sunset Hill Park, Discovery Park, Schmitz Preserve Park, Hiawatha Playfield, Dell Ridge Playfield, and Longfellow Creek open space, as well as the Dunn Gardens.
+This is the only Olmsted-designed private garden in the PNW that is open to the public.

 Instructor